FENIX-Platform/fenix-ui-visualization-box/README.md

 - `loading` : when the AVB is retrieving the required resource or is waiting for async model
 - `empty` : when AVB model is empty
 - `huge` : when AVB model is too big to be displayed

+# Available tab plugin

+The following are the default available tabs.
+The plugin registry can be extended with the `pluginRegistry` configuration.
+In order to choose a specific tab use the `tabs`'s `id` configuration.

+## Chart tab
+This tab is used to show charts.
+It wraps the FENIX chart creator.

+## Download tab
+This tab is used to allow the user to configure the download options.

+## Filter tab
+This tab used to show filters and selectors.
+It wr aps the FENIX filter.

+## Map tab
+This tab is used to show maps.
+It wraps the FENIX map creator.

+## Metadata tab
+This tab is used to display the metadata information of the current AVB's resource.
+It wraps the FENIX metadata viewer.

+## Table tab
+This tab is used to show tables.
+It wraps the FENIX table creator.